(Click on image to learn how to participate in the "Halt A Hazard" challenge.)

-There are multiple ways you can participate in Safe + Sound week.
-The AFSEC Before and After Photo Challenge (rules listed above) or through OSHA's challenges .
+There are multiple ways you can participate in Safe + Sound Week.

-The 3 in 30 Challenge, Check on Safety, All in on Safety, Lead with Safety and Eyes on Safety then submit your materials.
+The campaign consists of three core elements, Management and Leadership, Worker Participation and Finding and Fixing Hazards.
+Each element has multiple challenges that units can take part in to benefit workplace safety: 3 in 30 Challenge, Check on Safety, All in on Safety, Lead with Safety and Eyes on Safety then submit your materials.

 The key is to participate and then share your actions on social media, in your newsletter, or post it in your workplace.